What's in the files?

 - non-Indigenous people related to or associated with Aboriginal and Torres Strait Islander peoples

 - missions, stations, settlements and institutions where Aboriginal and Torres Strait Islander peoples have lived.

 The index itself only contains names – not extra information.
 You will need to see the files to find further details about people and places.

 How can the index help you?

-Aboriginal and Torres Strait Islander people can ask our staff to search the index to see if your family name is mentioned.
-You can also ask our staff to search for place names.
+Aboriginal and Torres Strait Islander people can ask National Archives staff to search the index to see if their family name or a place name is mentioned.

 Sometimes the files you read may contain distressing or offensive information.
 They were created by government officials many years ago and were written in the insensitive language of the day.